-At least 1 dead in Venezuelan protests
+At least 2 dead in Venezuelan protests

 - Opposition called for protests throughout Caracas and the country

-(CNN)At least one person was killed Wednesday when violent clashes marred what opposition leaders in Venezuela had billed as a massive march on a national holiday commemorating the start of the troubled country's independence struggle against Spain.
+(CNN)At least two people were killed Wednesday when violent clashes marred what opposition leaders in Venezuela had billed as a massive march on a national holiday commemorating the start of the troubled country's independence struggle against Spain.

 Hours after the start of competing marches by the opposition as well as supporters of embattled President Nicolas Maduro, Venezuela's public ministry said it had launched an investigation into the shooting of a 17-year-old man who was struck in the head an hour into the event.

-The young man apparently died while undergoing surgery, a hospital representative told CNN.
-It's unknown whether the teen was participating in the march or who fired on him.
+The teenager, later identified as Carlos Moreno, died while undergoing surgery, a hospital representative told CNN.

+Moreno's sister, Alejandra, said Carlos studied economics at Venezuelan Central University in Caracas.
+Instead of joining the marches, she said, he was on the way to play soccer.

+The ministry later said it was also investigating the Wednesday afternoon shooting death of Paola Andreina Ramírez Gómez, 23, in plaza San Carlos de San Cristóbal.

+Jorban Contreras, a paramedic and director of the civil protection unit in Tachira, said the woman lost a lot of blood and was already dead from a gunshot wound to her chest when he arrived.

-Video posted on social media showed a young man on the ground in the San Bernardino neighborhood -- a pool of blood near his head -- surrounded by marchers.
+After the earlier shooting, video posted on social media showed a young man on the ground in the San Bernardino neighborhood -- a pool of blood near his head -- surrounded by marchers.
 A woman is heard yelling, "They've killed him."

 Maduro, who along with his supporters called for the countermarch, had deployed the Venezuelan armed forces to the streets on Sunday night amid rising tensions.